arcticbarra/jose/README.md

 JOSE publishes two types of (brief) articles that describe:

- 1. open educational software
+ 1. open educational software tools

  2. open-source educational materials

 ### Why is this journal needed?

-Currently, academia lacks a mechanism for crediting efforts to develop software for assisting teaching and learning or open-source educational content.
+Currently, academia lacks a mechanism for crediting efforts to develop software for assisting teaching and learning *or* open-source educational content.
 As a result, beyond personal motivation, there is little incentive to develop and share such material.

 The Journal of Open Source Education (JOSE) is a scholarly journal with a formal peer review process designed to _improve the quality of the software or content submitted_.
 Upon acceptance into JOSE, a CrossRef DOI is minted and we list your paper on the JOSE website.

 ### What do you mean by "open-source educational materials"?

-`TODO`
+Examples include Jupyter notebooks or plaintext/markup language documents like LaTeX, R Markdown, and ReST for course/lesson content and associated notes, with embedded or associated code snippets/programs.

-We do *not* mean openly available slides, lecture notes, or YouTube videos, though these may be acceptable as supplementary materials.
+We do **not** mean openly available slides, lecture notes, or YouTube videos, though these may be acceptable as supplementary materials.
+In addition, course syllabi by themselves are not suitable for submission ([*Syllabus*](http://syllabusjournal.org/) may be more appropriate).

+tl;dr: your course or lesson content must contain or use code to teach.
+We are not focused exclusively on learning to code, but coding to learn.

+### What do you mean by "educational software tools"?

+Open-source software that serves as educational technology; examples include (but are not limited to) alternatives to learning management systems, autograders, cloud systems for lesson delivery, student collaboration tools.
+For these tools, peer review will follow a similar process as [JOSS](http://joss.theoj.org/about#reviewer_guidelines).

 ### Scope

-`TODO`

 We consider submissions from all areas of academia, although our computational focus may result in more natural submissions from STEM fields—but all are welcome!

+Submissions must be "feature complete" to the extent that another educator could adopt, reuse, and/or extend for their purposes.

+The ideal submission size is a course *module*, although entire courses are also acceptable.

 ## The team